 In FY 2013, the District retained the services of BHI Management Consulting (BHI) to facilitate and coordinate the development of the District's five-year Strategic Plan.
-BHI first gathered input from the Public, through a public workshop, District Board members, staff and employees in a number of meetings to allow direct and "ground level" input to the Board during deliberations in a number of planning workshops.
-At each meeting the District Mission and 5-year Vision were discussed.
+BHI

 The Board supported this process as a way to allow all to participate in the foundation of the Strategic Plan.
 A Board strategic planning public workshop was conducted in April of 2013.
 With the Board at this workshop, senior District staff also attended.
 The Board reviewed all inputs prior to working on Mission, Vision, and Core Values for the District and strategic elements for the strategic plan.
 The Board developed a new Mission statement of the District and created a new Vision statement for the District.
 The Board also identified the six strategic elements around and within which to organize implementation actions that will support the Mission and assure success of the Vision.
 Core Values then must be well understood and respected in the plan for implementing the Vision.